Crypto Company Jurisdiction Guide: Choose on Substance, Not Lowest Tax (2026)

 The substance axis everyone underestimates

-"EU = automatic passport" is an oversimplification
+"EU equals an automatic passport" is an oversimplification

-MiCA is designed to allow passporting of authorised crypto-asset services across the EU, but obtaining and maintaining the authorisation has its own conditions, and whether passporting is available and appropriate depends on the activity and facts (see MiCA regulation).
+MiCA is designed to allow passporting of authorised crypto-asset services across the EU, but obtaining and maintaining the authorisation has its own conditions, and whether passporting is available and appropriate depends on the activity and the facts (see MiCA regulation).
 It is a regulatory-counsel question, not an automatic benefit.

 Decide early